filoxo/ng2-webpack-starter/README.md

 ## Step-by-step Manual instructions

+There's something to be said about not using boilerplate code without fully understanding what you're getting.
+Here are the individual steps you need to replicate this project.

 - Make a project directory

 	`mkdir ng2-webpack-starter`

 - Navigate into the project directory

 	`cd ng2-webpack-starter`

 - Store project data as npm project (follow prompts):
 	`npm init`
 	- When prompted for 'entry', specify `index.bundle.js`